djeada/Statistics-Notes/notes/spatial_statistics/kriging.md

 - elevation effects;
 - other covariate-based mean terms.

-The additional constraints ensure that the prediction respects the modeled trend.
+These additional constraints ensure that the predictor preserves the modeled trend.

----

-## 16. Universal-kriging trend example
+## Universal-kriging trend example

 Suppose the mean is

 $$
-m(x,y)
-=
-5+0.8x-0.3y.
+m(x,y) = 5+0.8x-0.3y.
 $$

 At target